messDiv/MESS/docs/parameters.rst

 .. image:: images/ecological_strength_0.1.png
     :width: 30 %

-Ecological strength of 1 (left panel) is noticeably non-neutral (e.g. 't97' survival probability is 10x greater than average).
-A value of 10 for this parameter generates a _strong_ non-neutral process ('t97' is 100x less likely to die than average, and the distribution of death probabilities is more varied).
-Ecological strength values >> 10 are _extreme_ and will probably result in degenerate behavior (e.g. strength of 100 (right panel) in which several of the species will be effectively immortal, with survival probability thousands of times better than average).
+Ecological strength of 1 (below, left panel) is noticeably non-neutral (e.g. 't97' survival probability is 10x greater than average).
+A value of 10 for this parameter generates a _strong_ non-neutral process (below, center panel: 't97' is 100x less likely to die than average, and the distribution of death probabilities is more varied).
+Ecological strength values >> 10 are _extreme_ and will probably result in degenerate behavior (e.g. strength of 100 (below, right panel) in which several of the species will be effectively immortal, with survival probability thousands of times better than average).